MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. In the left sidebar, under the **Vulnerability alerts** section, select **Secret scanning**.

-    The Secret scanning alerts page displays a list of all secret scanning alerts that have been detected in your repository.
+    The Secret scanning alerts page displays the security alerts for secrets detected in your repository.
 Each alert includes information about the type of secret, the file and line number where the secret was found, and the status of the alert.

 1. Take a minute to review the Secret scanning alerts page.